IrineSistiana/mos-tls-tunnel/README.md

         -wss
                 Enable WebSocket Secure protocol

+ **Note**: These options need to be consistent across client and server: `mux`,`wss`,`path`

 ## WebSocket Secure

 mos-tls-tunnel support WebSocket Secure protocol (wss).
-WebSocket connections can be proxied by HTTP server such as Nginx,as well as most of CDNs that support WebSocket.
+WebSocket connections can be proxied by HTTP server such as Apache, as well as most of CDNs that support WebSocket.

 ## Multiplex (Experimental)